 Along with the rains small blue flowers were scattered across the hills as far as she could see.
 These flowers were a sign from the Great Spirit of his pleasure with the special sacrifice of the little girl.

-Texas Hill Country road trip to see bluebonnets
+Texas Hill Country bluebonnet road trip

 The routes took us through the countryside off the main roads.
 Many pass through private property.
 A word of caution.
 If there is a fence, chances are it is private land.
 Don’t cross a fence.